The Voices of Morebath

-The Voices of Morebath: Reformation and Rebellion in an English Village is a 2001 non-fiction history book by the Irish historian of British Christianity Eamon Duffy and published by Yale University Press about Morebath, England, during the English Reformation of the 16th century.
+The Voices of Morebath: Reformation and Rebellion in an English Village is a 2001 non-fiction history book by the Irish historian of British Christianity Eamon Duffy and published by Yale University Press about the village of Morebath, England, during the English Reformation of the 16th century.
 Using the detailed churchwarden's accounts maintained by Sir Christopher Trychay, the vicar of Morebath's parish, Duffy recounts the religious and social implications of the Reformation in a small conservative Catholic community through the reign of Henry VIII, during the violent 1549 Prayer Book Rebellion, and into the Elizabethan era.
-Trychay's accounts – first reprinted in 1904 – had been used in other scholarly works and was first encountered by Duffy during research for his 1992 The Stripping of the Altars on pre-Reformation English religion.
+Trychay's accounts – first reprinted in 1904 – had been used in other scholarly works and were first encountered by Duffy during research for his 1992 The Stripping of the Altars on pre-Reformation English religion.
 The Voices of Morebath depicts both Morebath and Trychay through their strong early resistance to the Reformation to their eventual adoption of new religious norms under the Protestant Elizabethan Religious Settlement.

 The Voices of Morebath was praised for its coverage of ecclesiastical and secular parochial matters, particularly its personal treatment of Trychay.
 It drew criticism for instances where examples from Morebath are used to comment on broader subjects.
 Other reviewers commented that Duffy conceded the limitations of a local source.
-Though popular, some reviewers appraised the book as overly complex for the broad audience it had been written and marketed towards.
-In 2002, The Voices of Morebath won Duffy the Hawthornden Prize and the book was shortlisted for both the Samuel Johnson Prize and British Academy Book Prize.
+Though popular, some reviewers appraised the book as overly complex for the broad audience toward which it had been written and marketed.
+In 2002, The Voices of Morebath won Duffy the Hawthornden Prize, and the book was shortlisted for both the Samuel Johnson Prize and British Academy Book Prize.